iandol/opticka/help/METHODS.md

 - `updateConditionalFixationTarget(me, stimulus, variable, value, varargin)`
 	Say you have 4 stimuli each with a different angle changed on every trial by the task object, and want the stimulus matching `angle = 90` to be used as the fixation target.
 This method finds which stimulus is set to a particular variable value and assigns the fixation target X and Y position to that stimulus.

+- `updateNextState(me, type)`
+	It is possible to force the stateMachine to jump to a tranisition to a named state by editing stateMachine.tempNextState.
+This method takes the current taskSequence trialVar or blockVar and sets the next state name to the value contained for the current trial.
+So for example you can set trialVar to `{'stimulus','catch'}` which randomises each trial with either 'stimulus' or 'catch', then use `@()updateNextState(me,'trial')` to choose this value as the temporary next state name.

 -----------------------------------

 ## Task sequence manager ("task" in the state file)